Parking:

 this waiver.
 I acknowledge that the application fee shall be

 non-refundable.
-I agree that you may use my name and
+I agree that you may use my name and likeness for publicity purposes.

 Signature